Michigan State University

 IV.
 Award Payments

-1. Authorization for payment of awards or stipends is provided by the approved fellowship appointment form.
-To maintain proper accounting control over the accounts, no payments can be made until the appointment form is properly completed, signed, and received by the Fellowship Section of the Student Accounts Office - Fees, Sponsored Aid & Fellowships Division.
+1. Authorization for payment of awards is provided by the approved fellowship appointment form.
+To maintain proper accounting control over the accounts, no payments can be made until the appointment form is properly completed, approved, and processed by the Fellowship Section of the Student Accounts Office - Fees, Sponsored Aid & Fellowships Division.

 EXAMPLE: